pudding-shark/QR-code-component/README.md

 ### What I learned

 I learnt about the max-width property, creating variables in CSS, how to import fonts, and how adding value to height/width impacts how some properties are going to be used.
-I also learnt about

 ### Continued development